On the density of rational points on rational elliptic surfaces: Non-isotrivial rational elliptic surfaces

-Let $B_\E$ and $M_\E$ be the polynomial such that \begin{enumerate} \item $B_\E$ is the product of the polynomial associated to the places of bad reduction of $\E$ that are not of type $I_0^*$, \item $M_\E$ the product of the polynomial associated to the places of multiplicative reduction of $\E$. \end{enumerate}
+Let $B_\E$ and $M_\E$ be the polynomials such that \begin{enumerate} \item $B_\E$ is the product of the polynomials associated to the places of bad reduction of $\E$ that are not of type $I_0^*$, \item $M_\E$ the product of the polynomials associated to the places of multiplicative reduction of $\E$. \end{enumerate}

-Theorem \ref{inconditionnelles} and the parity conjecture show the variation of the root number on the fibers when $\E$ is a non-isotrivial surface whose polynomial $B_\E$ and $M_\E$ are such that \begin{enumerate} \item $B_\E$ verifies the homogeneous version of the squarefree conjecture, \item $M_\E$ verifies the homogeneous version of Chowla's conjecture. \end{enumerate}
+Theorem \ref{inconditionnelles} and the parity conjecture show the variation of the root number on the fibers when $\E$ is a non-isotrivial surface whose polynomial $B_\E$ and $M_\E$ are such that \begin{enumerate} \item $B_\E$ verifies the squarefree conjecture, \item $M_\E$ verifies Chowla's conjecture. \end{enumerate}